angad-cheema/kmeansimageclustering/README.md

 # kmeansimageclustering
 Clusters colors in an image using k means.
-Written in python 3.
+Written in Python 3.

 Takes an image in ppm format, returns another ppm image with only a given number of colors.
 Examples of input and output are shown below.